Love Lives On: Plot

 A few weeks later, when Brian still hasn't told his parents, Susan's kid sister Christine (Keri Houlihan) takes matters into her own hands and tells Brian's mother Lucille (Margaret Blye).
 An argument takes place that night, with Bernie and Marilyn on Susan's side, while Brian's father (Jack Thibeau) says they can't afford it.
 Lucille, an abused wife afraid to leave her husband, is shut down when she tries to offer an opinion.
 After the Wallaces leave, Brian's father goes after him, and Brian leaves home.

 As Susan's cancer spreads, she is put on a morphine pump to manage her pain, as Bernie finally comes to terms with his daughter dying.
 After a tense conversation between Marilyn and Lucille at the supermarket, Lucille finally stands up to her husband and gets Brian's location from him.
 She reaches out to Brian at a local racetrack to let him know that Susan is dying.
 Brian races to the hospital, where he discovers they are moving Susan to a different hospital: she has gone into premature labor.

 Brian finally catches up to Susan as the doctors rush her in for an emergency c-section.
 Her father and longtime oncologist (Joe Regalbuto) are with Susan as she delivers a very premature boy, whom she names after his father.

 Marilyn attempts to get Brian to take responsibility for his sick son, Baby Brian, but to no avail.
 Susan's condition continues to deteriorate.
 She dies one night shortly after her son's birth, with Bernie, Marilyn, and Brian by her side.
 Brian, unable to take his grief, walks out in a storm.

 That same night, a grieving Bernie and Marilyn share a slow dance in the hallway to a ballad on the radio, “Lullaby”.
 The song continues to play as Brian walks into the NICU and visits Baby Brian, grasping his finger in a hopeful ending as he appears to finally accept his son.
 An epilogue reveals that the real “Baby Brian” is normal, happy, and healthy.
-Gordon Freeman dies.